-At some point in your life, you may have a lump or change in your breast or an abnormal finding on a mammogram.
-To make sure it’s not breast cancer, you will have follow-up tests.
+At some point, you may have an abnormal finding on a screening mammogram or notice a lump or change in your breast.
+To learn whether or not it’s breast cancer, you’ll have follow-up tests.

-If cancer can’t be ruled out, you will need to have a biopsy.
+If breast cancer can’t be ruled out after this additional imaging, you’ll need to have a biopsy.
 A biopsy removes cells or tissue from the suspicious area of the breast.
-The cells or tissue are studied under a microscope to see if cancer is present.
+A pathologist studies the cells or tissue under a microscope to see if cancer is present.

 A biopsy is the only test that can diagnose and confirm breast cancer.

 Learn more about follow-up after an abnormal mammogram or clinical breast exam.

 Although a biopsy can be scary, most breast biopsies in the U.S. don’t show cancer .

 Still, a biopsy is needed to know whether or not something is breast cancer.